ep1804/el/README.md

 This library is written...

- - To make my routing data science tasks easy.
+ - To make my routine data science tasks easy.
  - To make a consistent interface to some R packages that have heterogeneous coding styles.

 ## Install